sidkshatriya/rd/README.md

 * `rd replay -a`
   * Interactive replay (which uses a debugger like gdb) is not yet supported
   * In other words, non-interative replay (`-a` flag) is currently supported
-* `rd record -n`
+* `rd record`
-  * Syscall buffering which improves performance is not supported currently during recording (The `-n` flag disables syscall buffering).
+  * The ioctl system call is partially supported during recording
-  * Some system calls are still unsupported
-  * In general the recording functionality is still incomplete but substantial progress has been made and this feature is ready to experiment with
+  * The recording functionality has known issues and is incomplete in places.
+However, massive progress has been made and this feature is ready to play around with
 * `rd buildid`
 * `rd dump`
 * `rd traceinfo`